Robert Manuel (veteran)

-Robert "Bob" Edward Manuel Sr. (born February 21, 1935 in Stourbridge, England died April 14, 2017 in Elliot Lake, Ontario, Canada) was a Korean War veteran best known for getting Vimy Ridge Day recognized as a National Heritage Day in Canada.
+Robert "Bob" Edward Manuel Sr. (February 21, 1935 – April 14, 2017) was a Korean War veteran best known for getting Vimy Ridge Day recognized as a National Heritage Day in Canada.

 Early life

-Robert was born in the small town of Stourbridge, England.
-He - along with his parents, Lillian Rae Manuel (née Liscumb) and Percy Manuel, and older brothers Donald and Reginald - immigrated to Canada where he was raised and educated in Kirkland Lake, Ontario, Canada.
-Robert was involved in the Royal Canadian Army Cadets and by the age of 13, was Rank Captain.
+Manuel was born in the small town of Stourbridge, England.
+He – along with his parents, Lillian Rae Manuel (née Liscumb) and Percy Manuel, and older brothers Donald and Reginald – immigrated to Canada, where he was raised and educated in Kirkland Lake, Ontario, Canada.
+Manuel was involved in the Royal Canadian Army Cadets starting at age 13.
+He joined the Regular Army and saw combat in the Korean War in 1951 to 1952.

-After years of military training, Manuel signed up to be a Peacekeeper in the Korean War.

-Post-War Life
+Postwar life

-Robert returned to Canada after his service in Korea and resided in Elliot Lake, Ontario.
+Manuel returned to Canada after his service in Korea and resided in Elliot Lake, Ontario.
 He lived there with his wife Colleen Manuel (née Foster) from 1956 and until his death in 2017.
-He and Colleen wed on July 28, 1956, and the two had four children together - Robert, Christine, Stephen, and Terry.
-Bob was an underground electrician for many years and retired to work on personal projects and give back to his community.
+He and Colleen wed on July 28, 1956, and the two had four children together: Robert, Christine, Stephen, and Terry.
+Manuel was an underground electrician for many years and retired to work on personal projects and give back to his community.